oVirt/ovirt-site/source/release/3.6/index.html.md

  - [RFE] While adding new disk from RHEV admin portal: move the "Allocation Policy" list box below the Storage Domain List box.
  - [RFE] turn Blank template into some kind of global defaults facility
  - When unselecting a row item such as a Datacenter or domain and then re-select, the result is throbber never completes
+ - [RFE] Allow creation of new disks as copy of any existing disk
  - [GUI over REST API gaps] missing GetNumberOfActiveVmsInVdsGroupByVdsGroupId
  - [GUI over REST API gaps] missing GetVmTemplateCount
  - [GUI over REST API gaps] missing External Providers